HD 16175

 The star HD 16175 is named Buna.
 The name was selected in the NameExoWorlds campaign by Ethiopia, during the 100th anniversary of the IAU.
 Buna is the commonly used word for coffee in Ethiopia.

 Planetary system

-The extrasolar planet HD 16175 b was published in the June 2009 issue of the Publications of the Astronomical Society of the Pacific.
+The discovery of the exoplanet HD 16175 b was published in the June 2009 issue of the Publications of the Astronomical Society of the Pacific.
+The planetary parameters were updated in 2016.
+In 2023, the inclination and true mass of HD 16175 b were determined via astrometry.